daniel-py/exam-verifier/README.md

 ## Getting Started

-This is my final year project for my B.Sc degree in Computer Science at Federal University of Agriculture, Abeokuta It utilizes the QR Code present in the current exam pass
+This is my final year project for my B.Sc degree in Computer Science at Federal University of Agriculture, Abeokuta.

+It simply scans a QR Code and returns the authentic exam pass associated with that QR Code.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)